Georgian Special Operations Command: Early 1990s

 Several elite units were created in 1992.
 Those included Omega and Alpha, as well as another undisclosed special unit of the State Security.
 They were formed under the supervision of Igor Giorgadze, who took orders directly from then-Chairman of the Parliament Eduard Shevardnadze.

-In contrast to their Soviet counterparts, the Georgian units were not specialized in counter-terrorism, instead deployed into conflict zones shortly after their establishment, to act as combat and vital intelligence assets for the military.
-They were also trained in assassination of HVTs, which caused great controversies in connection with some murder cases and attempted assassinations of the Georgian head of state, that remain unsolved to this date.
-While Omega received training from Western instructors, the members of Alpha were trained and headed primarily by decorated Georgian veterans of the Soviet–Afghan War and former KGB officers, as well as Russian officers from Spetsnaz GRU, some of whom were recruited and initially part of Alpha, to participate in the 1990s conflicts on the Georgian side.
-Alpha had various military hardware at its disposal, including armored personnel carriers and artillery, but operated mostly covertly and was the only unit in the country that could equip all its operators and diversionary groups with state of the art Western and Soviet communication devices, which enabled them accurate execution of operations, and a constant line of communication with Tbilisi, which was otherwise a rarity to non-existent, in the mostly poorly organized and equipped Georgian forces.
-The unit strictly opposed the violent behaviour of autonomous paramilitary groups such as Mkhedrioni who committed ethnically motivated crimes, and forbade its members to partake in such actions under the threat of capital punishment.
+In contrast to their Soviet counterparts, the Georgian units were not specialized in counter-terrorism, instead deployed into conflict zones shortly after their establishment.
+They acted as combat and intelligence assets for the military.
+Alpha was also trained in assassination of HVTs, which caused great controversy in connection with some murder cases, and the attempted assassinations of the Georgian head of state, that remain unsolved to this date.

+While Omega received training from Western instructors, the members of Alpha were trained and headed primarily by decorated Georgian veterans of the Soviet–Afghan War and former KGB officers, as well as Russian officers from Spetsnaz GRU.
+Some of whom were recruited and initially part of Alpha to participate in the 1990s conflicts, on the Georgian side.
+Alpha had various military hardware at its disposal, including armored personnel carriers and artillery, but operated mostly covertly.
+It was the only unit in the country at the time that could equip its soldiers with state of the art Western and Soviet communication devices, which enabled the accurate execution of operations, and a constant line of communication with the government.
+This technology was otherwise a rarity to non-existent, in the mostly poorly-organized and poorly-equipped Georgian military.

+The unit strictly opposed the violent behaviour of autonomous paramilitary groups such as Mkhedrioni who committed ethnically-motivated crimes, and forbade its members to partake in such actions under the threat of capital punishment.
 Their good standing with the local populace and ethnic minorities kept the unit supplied and informed.
-Alpha gained reputation mostly for accomplishing tasks with great deception and swiftness, with as little bloodshed as possible.
+Alpha gained a reputation mostly for accomplishing tasks with great deception and swiftness, and with as little bloodshed as possible.

 Examples include the surprise raid and recapture of Khobi from rebels, spreading misinformation among opposition forces that resulted in the unit securing strategically vital locations for the government, such as the port city Poti, disarming insurrectionist groups and recovering military equipment captured by the enemy.

 Many successes were achieved partially due to recruiting or employing the help of ethnic minorities.
 Alpha would send small diverse teams of four in civilian or other suitable disguise, and often with its Russian members, to successfully infiltrate hostile territory and on some occasions also the Russian headquarters in Gudauta, in order to gather intelligence for military action.
 However, the Alpha unit would not engage in direct combat operations in Abkhazia as it was mostly tasked with confronting Zviadist forces in Georgia proper.
 It also carried out a number of successful hostage rescue operations, but its inexperience and bold approach with such situations resulted in friction between them and the police, and sometimes near disasters.
 Alpha would be officially disbanded in 1995 following several controversial events and trials.

 The "White Eagles", one of the few professional units of the Georgian military at the time, National Guard specifically, were part of the garrison in the coastal town Gagra which was struck by a massed separatist assault during the War in Abkhazia.
 Despite initial success for the defenders Gagra was eventually overrun.
 Russian involvement became very apparent in that period when an unidentified force consisting of hundreds of soldiers with unmarked uniforms were landed at the coast south of the town and started to push against the Georgian defences.
 Part of the same force also headed towards Gagra.

-In the ensuing battle which was costly for both sides, Gocha Karkarashvili, the leader of the White Eagles, and 11 of his men were killed when defending Gagra to their last moment.
+In the ensuing battle, which was costly for both sides, Gocha Karkarashvili, the leader of the White Eagles, and 11 of his men were killed defending Gagra.
 All sides kept commencing raids and skirmishes against each other after the war and specifically throughout the late 1990s.